yc4ny/Mining-Real-World-Graphs/README.md

 Implementation of the term project for the course M2177.003000 Advanced Data Mining Course at SNU.<br/>

 ![Real World Graph Partitioning](readme_img/intro.png)<br/>
-> - Left image shows a poor partitioned graph.
+> - Left image indicates a poor partitioned graph.
 There are many inter-partition links <br/>
-> - Write Image shows a good partitoned graph.
+> - Right image indicates a good partitoned graph.
 Vertices that are highly connected are assigned to the same partition.<br/>
 > - Our method aims to reduce the number of vertex-cuts in the final partitioned graph.